jmettraux/aac_magic/src/_descriptions_in.md

 A lens of pain, inflicting damage upon traversal.

-A shield of pain with (1d6 + `Cast`) * CP "hit points".
+A shield of pain with (1d6 + _volume_) * CP "hit points".
 A creature attempting to cross the shield takes 1d6 damage.
 Those points are removed from the shield hit points.
 When the shield reaches zero points, it vanishes.

-As a main action, the caster of the coal shield, may consume CPs to "mend" the shield, again (1d6 + `Cast`) * CP.
+As a main action, the caster of the coal shield, may consume CPs to "mend" the shield, again (1d6 + _volume_) * CP.

 ## Blue Crown

 A ring of cold, keeping things inside cold.

-Applied around a creature or part of it may inflict (1d2 + `Cast`) damage per round.
+Applied around a creature or part of it may inflict (1d2 + _volume_) damage per round.

 ## Blue Disk